01 Dec '15

 The gentle folk at Indonesian Customs in Jakarta sequestered my mailing three weeks ago.

 And now they won’t release it to me.

 Surely, they’re good people who love their children, but they’ve had that envelope three weeks now and have earned themselves a big Christmas gift of whoop-ass.
-(Bummer that Indonesia’s Muslims aren’t as excited by Jesus’ birthday as I am!)
+(Bummer that Indonesia’s Muslims aren’t as jazzed by Jesus’ birthday as I am!)

 No passport means I can’t renew my Indo visa, now 2 weeks expired.